-The Tigers were one of the youngest teams in America with an average of 1.14 years of experience, ranked 315th out of 345 Div.
-I teams.
-There was not one senior on the roster and only 12 percent of Auburn's scoring returned from the previous season's team that finished 15-17 overall.
+The Tigers were one of the youngest teams in America with an average of 1.14 years of experience, ranked 315th out of 345 Division I teams.
+There were no seniors on the roster and only 12 percent of Auburn's scoring returned from the previous season's team that finished 15-17 overall.

 A trademark of each of Barbee's teams, it starts with defense as undermanned Auburn ranked second in the SEC with 7.8 steals per game.